ctco/spring-boot-graphql-template/README.md

 #### IntelliJ

-- Edit configurations > "Application" > Add task in "Before launch" section "checkstyleMain pmdMain" and place it as first
-- Additionally you can download "CheckStyle plugin".
+- You can download "CheckStyle plugin".
 Then open Settings > Other Settings > Checkstyle.
 Add path to check-style.xml file and provide link to check-style folder in "${configDir}".
-This will display errors in editor, but it wont affect build/run.
+This will display errors in editor and it wont affect build/run.

 #### Gradle

-- As default behaviour it is configured to call "checkstyleMain pmdMain" before "bootRun" task is executed
+- As default behaviour it is configured to call "checkstyleMain pmdMain" before "build" task is executed, which does not prevent development (application start up and bootrun)

 ## Develop